How to Boot Mac from USB Flash Drive [for macOS Ventura/Monterey] - Qiling

 Conclusion

-These are the few main things you need to know about booting your Mac from a USB flash drive.
-It's important to note that this method works on any macOS, even Big Sur.
-Therefore, make sure you download the file and do not upgrade it before you insert the USB.
+To boot your Mac from a USB flash drive, note that this method works on any macOS, including Big Sur, so ensure you download the file without upgrading it before inserting the USB.

-Then, you can try to restore your files using the professional recovery tool, Deep Data Recovery for Mac.
-This way, you save yourself from a lot of hassle and ensure that your important data can be recovered easily and swiftly.
+If you've lost files on your Mac, don't panic!
+Instead, try using a professional recovery tool like Deep Data Recovery for Mac to restore your files.
+This will save you a lot of hassle and ensure that your important data can be recovered easily and swiftly.

 Boot Mac from USB FAQs